anandvimal/html5_canvas_udacity/lession1.md

 so we will select white as fillStyle and then fullRect the whole canvas.

-clearRect : is easier and we dont have to slect any color.
+clearRect : is easier and we don't have to select any color.

 if we have a canvas c and given some code to draw a rect in a given color you might write something like:

 var c = document.querySelector("#c");
 var ctx = c.getContext("2d");